New York People Search Finding People in New York

 County Resources New York County Clerk and Recorder Offices

-Each of New York's 62 counties maintains records that can help locate individuals.
-County clerk offices are treasure troves of local information:
+Each of New York's 62 counties maintains records that can help locate people.
+County clerk offices are sources of local information:

 For other New York counties, visit the New York State Association of Counties website to find links to individual county clerk offices.